s1530129650/EnshengShi.github.io/_pages/about.md

 I am a joint PhD student, supervised by Dongmei Zhang, Shi Han, Yanlin Wang and Prof. Hongbin Sun, between Microsoft Research Asia and Xi'an Jiaotong University.

 I am mainly focusing on **code intelligence** (intersection of Software Engineering and Artificial Intelligence), which leverages artificial intelligence approaches to analyze and model source code and its related artifacts.
+Specifically, it utilizes the **machine learning** model to mine knowledge from large scale, free source code data (Big Code) which is available on Github, etc, obtains the better **code representation** (based on code token/ AST/ PDG/ IR etc) and applies the representation to the **downstream tasks** such as code summarization, code search, clone detection, code completion, program repair, etc.

 My research areas currently include: **(1) Code Represention Learning; (2) Code Summarization; (3) Code Search; (4)Commit Message Generation**